Antibody testing is anticipated to play a critical role in getting people back to work and revitalizing the economy.

 Identification and establishment of COVID-19 immunity could also enable people to participate in convalescent plasma therapy.
 The therapy involves sharing antibody-rich plasma from recovered patients with those who lack antibodies, a research area showing promise in the treatment of the disease.

-Early focus globally and across the BioIQ network has been on reverse transcription polymerase chain reaction (RT-PCR) testing for COVID-19 diagnosis and expanding that testing capacity through broader sample collection methodologies, including being one of the first to introduce saliva sample collection.
-BioIQ will continue to innovate in COVID-19 diagnosis testing but many Americans are now beyond the detection period for RT-PCR testing, which typically lasts about ten days from first symptoms, and need help understanding their exposure and potential immunity.
+Early focus globally and across the BioIQ network has been on reverse-transcription polymerase chain reaction (RT-PCR) testing for COVID-19 diagnosis and expanding that testing capacity through broader sample collection methodologies, including being one of the first to introduce saliva sample collection.
+BioIQ will continue to innovate in COVID-19 diagnosis testing, but many Americans are now beyond the detection period for RT-PCR testing, which typically lasts about 10 days from first symptoms, and need help understanding their exposure and potential immunity.